Our Island History

 Alderney was first inhabited 2000 years before the arrival of the Romans.
-However the oldest surviving reference to the island is in the Charter of¬†1042, when William the Conquerer become King in 1066 and Alderney was attached to the English Crown for the first time.
+However the oldest surviving reference to the island is in the Charter of 1042.
+When William the Conquerer become King in 1066 Alderney was attached to the English Crown for the first time.

 The other evidence of military defence visible all over the island are the many bunkers.
-The Germans built these in the¬†1940s, using Russian and French Jewish slave labour.
+The Germans built these during World War Two, using Russian and French Jewish slave labour.
 The aim was to turn the island into one large fortress, with gun emplacements, defensive works, underground shelters and a network of tunnels.
 Alderney residents were evacuated at this occupied time but returned at the end of the war to find houses damaged, possessions gone, the breakwater in disrepair and the island itself looking a very different place.

-The British government provided aid for the islanders to rebuilt their homes, and also took the opportunity to instigate radical reforms in Alderney, resulting in the adoption of the Government of Alderney Law of 1948, that still regulates the island to this day.
-The island is part of the Bailiwick of Guernsey and has all the tax advantages of it Channel Islands neighbours, however Alderney does not have the restrictive residency qualifications requirements of Guernsey and Jersey.
+The British government provided aid for the islanders to rebuild their homes, and also took the opportunity to instigate radical reforms in Alderney, resulting in the adoption of the Government of Alderney Law of 1948, that still regulates the island to this day.
+The island is part of the Bailiwick of Guernsey and has all the tax advantages of it Channel Island neighbours, however Alderney does not have the restrictive residency qualifications requirements of Guernsey and Jersey.
 Non-locals are able to buy houses and take advantage of the lower tax and inheritance laws.